Why People Avoid You Is Because You’re A Control Freak

 • Take responsibility just for your own actions and happiness

-• Know that the majority of life is still “unknown” and accept it
+• Know the majority of life is still “unknown” and accept it

-You need to decide that you’ll focus on yourself to try to improve your own faults, rather than constantly attempting to try fixing or controlling others, you’ll then be better off this way.
+You need to decide you’ll focus on yourself to try improve your own faults, rather than constantly attempting to fix or control others.
+You’ll then be better off this way.

 Leave a Reply